(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 What’s more Christmassy in the desert than a garden full of cacti dressed up in their holiday finest?
 You’ll find a three-acre cactus garden covered in glittery Christmas delight at the Ethel M Chocolate Factory.

 With half a million lights, animatronic reindeer, and more covering this outdoor desert garden, there’s no shortage of things to see.
-You can even explore and learn about more than 300 types of cactus, including spotted aloe and Texas prickly pears.
+You can even explore and learn about more than 300 types of cacti, including spotted aloe and Texas prickly pears.

 Oh, and by the way, Santa is on hand nightly for pictures!